Shopping with SNAP

 Seafood and Fresh Meat: Fresh, frozen, or canned seafood and meats.

-What Happens If I Try to Buy an Ineligible Item with EBT?
+What Happens If You Try to Buy an Ineligible Item with an EBT Card?

 Manage Your SNAP Benefits and Get Cashback with Benny

 Managing your SNAP benefits is easier with Benny.
-Our app allows you to check your EBT balance and transactions instantly, helping you stay on top of your benefits.
+Our app lets you check your EBT balance and transactions in real-time, helping you stay on top of your spending.
+Plus, earn cash back on groceries and other purchases at popular stores like Walmart, Target, and 7-Eleven.

 Frequently Asked Questions